AI Tools

 When you should NOT ask for a raise

-Sometimes, the time just isn’t right, and you’ll have to patiently wait for better times.
+Sometimes, the time just isn’t right, and you’ll have to wait for better times patiently.

 Contemplating the exact figures to ask for a raise via email is enough to induce vertigo.
 If you ask us, it's only common sense to keep several key factors in mind.

-As for increases, try to aim for a % increase rather than a specific dollar amount — typically falling between 5% to 20%.
+As for increases, aim for a percentage raise rather than a specific dollar amount — typically between 3% to 10%, with higher increases (15-20%) generally reserved for promotions or market adjustments.
 But remember that yes — this will be subject to market rates, your performance, workload, inflation, cost of living, and more.

 All in all, it’s good to remember that the higher your market value and salary, the higher your net increase will be.
-Asking for an extra $1,000 is not the same if you make $1k / mo rather than $10k / mo.
+Asking for an extra $1,000 is not the same if you make $1K per month rather than $10K per month.

 Now, it’s just a matter of presenting this in your email to provide a structured argument.